jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 \mu = \frac{2w_B}{3w_C} \label{Eq14}
 $$

-Aside: we can the rewrite the cubic spline gradients as
+Aside: we can the rewrite the cubic curve gradients as

 $$
 g'(t) = 3\lambda(1-t)^2(p_m-p_0) + 6t(1-t)((1-\mu)p_3-(1-\lambda)p_0+(\mu-\lambda)p_m) - 3\mu t^2(p_m-p_3) \label{Eq15}
 $$

-There should be an exact match for parabolas, since these can be expressed as cubic splines and RQSs.
+There should be an exact match for parabolas, since these can be expressed as cubic curves and RQCs.
 The following hold for parabolas, simplifying both
 $f(t)$ and $g(t)$, and tying in with our subdivision proportions $\lambda$ and
 $\mu$.